whitehax0r/ArchLinux-PS4v2/README.md

 You can search [here](https://www.psdevwiki.com/ps4/Southbridge#Southbridge_revisions) or [here.](https://www.psdevwiki.com/ps4/)

 ## I want to install MangoHUD and GOverlay.
-MangoHUD
+MangoHUD:
-Download the package MangoHUDxxx.tar.gz from [here](https://github.com/flightlessmango/MangoHud/releases)
+- Download the package MangoHUDxxx.tar.gz from [here](https://github.com/flightlessmango/MangoHud/releases)
-Extract the package using the terminal with the following command: tar -xvf MangoHUDxxx.tar.gz Then type on the terminal: cd MangoHud
+- Extract the package using the terminal with the following command: tar -xvf MangoHUDxxx.tar.gz
+- Then type on the terminal: cd MangoHud
-Then type: ./mangohud-setup.sh
+- Then type: ./mangohud-setup.sh
-MangoHUD is installed now.
+- MangoHUD is installed now.

-GOverlay
+GOverlay:
-Open the terminal and type the following command: yay -S goverlay-git GOverlay is installed now.
+- Open the terminal and type the following command: yay -S goverlay-git
+- GOverlay is installed now.

 ## Where I can find those PS4 kernels and initramfs.cpio.gz for other PS4's hardware Fat and Pro version?
 Well you can download those files from Hakkuraifu [Github.](https://github.com/Hakkuraifu/PS4Linux-Documentation)